 Surprisingly, there aren’t a lot of up-to-date tutorials online for Guitar Pro, even though the software is incredibly useful and ubiquitous.
-That won’t be the case for much longer, because I’ll be releasing more and more posts about it as time goes on, including this one on how to add chords.
-So how do you do that anyway?
+I hope to change that.
+Let’s start with how to add chords.

 To add chords in Guitar Pro, click ‘A’ on your keyboard with one note of the chord selected.
 Guitar Pro can identify the chord and its qualities, offer alternative chords in other positions, and it’ll give you different names.
 Click the arrow on the right side to choose a name and then select “Ok”.